KabiCare Patient Support Program forParenteral Nutrition

 Infection, fat overload, hyperglycemia and refeeding complications: Monitor for signs and symptoms; monitor laboratory parameters.

 This Important Safety Information does not include all the information needed to use KABIVEN and PERIKABIVEN safely and effectively.
-Please see full prescribing information, including Boxed Warning for KABIVEN and PERIKABIVEN (amino acids, electrolytes, dextrose and lipid injectable emulsion), for intravenous use at www.freseniuskabinutrition.com.
+Please see full prescribing information for KABIVEN and PERIKABIVEN (amino acids, electrolytes, dextrose and lipid injectable emulsion), for intravenous use at Kabiven PI (Opens in a New Window) or Perikabiven PI (Opens in a New Window).

 INDICATIONS AND USAGE